by Steve Offsey

 Journey Analytics Can Quickly Answer Complex Questions

 A journey mapping project for a financial services firm might uncover, based on a series of interviews, that clients usually place a phone call to their financial advisor before purchasing a new investment product.
-By using journey analytics, you can go a step further and discover the answers to much more complex questions, such as:
+By using customer journey analytics for financial services firms, you can go a step further and discover the answers to much more complex questions, such as:

 - What percentage of clients take this path?